nnaumenko/metaf/docs/sphinx/api_reference.rst

 		This error occurs if any group is encountered after CNL. (see :cpp:enumerator:`metaf::FixedGroup::CNL`).

 		.. note: CNL means canceled report, thus including groups in report body are not allowed.

-	.. cpp:enumerator:: UNEXPECTED_GROUP_AFTER_MAINTENANCE_INDICATOR

-		This error occurs if any group is encountered after maintenance indicator '$'. (see :cpp:enumerator:`metaf::FixedGroup::MAINTENANCE_INDICATOR`).

 	.. cpp:enumerator:: UNEXPECTED_NIL_OR_CNL_IN_REPORT_BODY